 June 2, 2016 Nashua Candidates Gather at City Hall

-State Representative Elects Sylvia Gale and Jan Schmidt with Pam Swersky - Ward 1
+State Representative Jan Schmidt with Sylvia Gale and Pam Swersky - Ward 1

 Former State Representative - Linda Harriott-Gathright - Ward 9